SaileshK1103/OOP-Lectures/Module-4/src/task_2/task2.md

 ## Evaluation of Github Copilot

     How I used Github Copilot:
-    - I wrote a method signature and let copilot to generate the mothod body.
+    - I wrote a method signature and let copilot to generate the method body.
     - I provided comments in English and let Copilot completed it with valid suggestions.
     - I partially wrote code, and Copilot completed it with valid suggestions.
     - I asked Copilot to generate documentation for the class and methods